Philips CPAP Machine Repair Program & Foam Removal Risks

 Although a series of Philips CPAP frequently asked questions have been provided by the FDA, there still remain few answers about the long-term risks users face and the safety the proposed CPAP foam repairs, or how owners should go about replacing Philips DreamStation 1 machines with newer versions that supposedly do not experience the same problems.

-Saiontz & Kirk, P.A. currently represents individuals throughout the United States who are now pursuing a Philips CPAP lawsuit and settlement, after suffering side effects or injuries that may have resulted from breathing the toxic sound abatement foam particles.
+Saiontz & Kirk, P.A. previously represented individuals throughout the United States who pursued a Philips CPAP lawsuit and settlement, after suffering side effects or injuries that may have resulted from breathing the toxic sound abatement foam particles.
 This post is designed to provide additional information in response to questions our Philips CPAP lawyers receive every day about the recall.

 Recalled Philips CPAP Repair Options